January 19, 2018, New York, USA

 Grand-masters fell like trees before an ax.
 The humble took note and began to modify their way of training, this led to the new sport of MMA; Mixed Martial Arts.
 The less humble came up with excuses.

 All this was borne out in the early UFC, Ultimate Fighting Championships.
-Many styles failed miserably as their trade mark "Go To" techniques were not usable.
+Many styles failed miserably as their trademark "Go To" techniques were not usable.
 Against an aggressive opponent from a different style the opportunity simply did not present itself.
-The "game plan" failed.
+The "game plan" failed and Grand Masters were easily defeated.
+A technique is great until it is tested.

 Back to the famous Krav Maga eye gouge, think about it, you need to strike a very specific and small target.
 You need a stationary person, you need the correct angle.
 There will be times when this situation presents itself, if you are being held and grabbed in a specific way, but this is not a Go To technique.
 In addition we have found that most targets/victims in this case will instinctively move their heads just enough to make this impossible, or their eyes will naturally close.
 The eye is protected by some bones, cleverly places their by our creator to act as a natural defense.